erg-lang/erg/CONTRIBUTING.md

 ## Documents

-If you are thinking of contributing to Erg, or are interested in the internal structure of Erg, you can take a look at the documents under [doc/dev_guide](./doc/JA/dev_guide/) (currently only Japanese).
+If you are thinking of contributing to Erg, you can take a look at the documents under [doc/dev_guide](./doc/EN/dev_guide/).
+Or you are interested in the internal structure of Erg, [doc/compiler](/doc/JA/compiler/) may provide useful information (currently only Japanese).

 ## Bug reports